-- (a) Public Safety Commanders and Lieutenants may volunteer to work police and fire service shifts.
-The Director of Public Safety, at his/her sole discretion and only if he/she deems it necessary, may approve the use of Public Safety Commanders and Lieutenants to work police and fire service shifts under the following terms and conditions: - 1.
-Commanders and Lieutenants are paid at the point in the pay range of a Lieutenant which is closest to their usual hourly rate during the time they work shifts in the police and fire services. - 2.
+- (a) Public Safety Commanders may volunteer to work police and fire service shifts.
+The Director of Public Safety, at his/her sole discretion and only if he/she deems it necessary, may approve the use of Public Safety Commanders to work police and fire service shifts under the following terms and conditions: - 1.
+Commanders are paid closest to their usual hourly rate during the time they work shifts in the police and fire services. - 2.
 All time worked, and payment for time worked, shall be pre-approved by the Director of Public Safety or his/her designee. - 3.
-The work by Commanders and Lieutenants in the fire services shall not interfere or conflict with the regular work of the Lieutenant as determined by the Director of Public Safety. - 4.
-The Director of Public Safety may assign Commanders and Lieutenants to work patrol, as operationally necessary. - 5.
-The receipt of pay for time so worked by Commanders and Lieutenants does not defeat or otherwise affect their exempt status under the Fair Labor Standards Act.
+The work by Commanders in the fire services shall not interfere or conflict with the regular work of the Commanders as determined by the Director of Public Safety. - 4.
+The Director of Public Safety may assign Commanders to work patrol, as operationally necessary. - 5.
+The receipt of pay for time so worked by Commanders does not defeat or otherwise affect their exempt status under the Fair Labor Standards Act.